Updated Mar. 30, 2022

 Will our attendees have to present a green badge or show proof of testing?

-No, our campus badging system does not work for non-affiliates and should not be relied on for events.
+Not unless the event is choosing to follow the strongly recommended city public health order or state mega-event guidelines for verifying proof of vaccination.
+The campus badging system does not work for non-affiliates and should not be relied on for those populations.

 How do we screen event attendees for testing or vaccination?